arun406/aktimetrix/README.md

 3. Create event handler for managing business event.

 ##### Event Handler
 Event handlers are responsible for processing the external business events.
-For example , A booking event handler will be used to process 'Booking' events from an Airline reservation system.
+For example, A booking event handler will be used to process 'Booking' events from an Airline reservation system.

 A booking event handler will be created by extend the AbstractEventHandler class from aktimetrix core and override the entityId(Event<?,?> event) and eventType(Event<?,?> event) method.